alxwolf/ubios-cert/README.md

 ## Selecting the default CA

 `acme.sh` can access different CAs.
 [You can select which CA you want it to use](https://github.com/alxwolf/ubios-cert/wiki/acme.sh:-choosing-the-default-CA).
 The keywords are listed [here](https://github.com/acmesh-official/acme.sh/wiki/Server).
-Adjust the value in `ubios-cert.env` first and then call the script with `ubios-cert.sh setdefaultca`.
+Adjust the value in `ubios-cert.env` first and then call the script with `ubios-cert.sh set-default-ca`.
 This CA will **from now on** be applied to newly issued certificates.

 ## Debugging

 * Increase the log level in `ubios-cert.sh` by setting `LOGLEVEL="--log-level 2"`
-* Run `tail -f ${DATA_DIR}/ubios-cert/acme.sh/acme.sh.log`in separate terminal while running `sh ubios-cert.sh initial`, `sh ubios-cert.sh renew` or `sh ubios-cert.sh bootrenew` manually
+* Run `tail -f ${DATA_DIR}/ubios-cert/acme.sh/acme.sh.log`in separate terminal while running `sh ubios-cert.sh initial`, `sh ubios-cert.sh renew` or `sh ubios-cert.sh force-renew` manually

 ## Inspired by - Sources and Credits